Deborah Coddington

-Deborah Coddington is a New Zealand journalist and former ACT New Zealand politician.
+Deborah Leslie Coddington is a New Zealand journalist and former ACT New Zealand politician.

 Pre-political career

 Coddington, born in Waipukurau, worked from 1973 to 1984 as a magazine journalist, but in 1985 moved to Russell, a town in the Bay of Islands, where she owned and operated a café and restaurant.
 In 1989, she returned to journalism, writing for the Metro and North & South magazines.
 In 1993, she became a broadcaster, working for the BBC World Service's New Zealand operation.
 She then returned to magazines, becoming senior feature writer for North & South.
 In 2002, she won the Qantas Senior Feature Writer of the Year Award for her work.

 From 1978 to 2004, her partner was the controversial publisher Alister Taylor, with whom she had three children.

 Entry into politics

 Coddington first became involved in politics in the context of the Libertarianz party, and in the 1996 election and the 1999 election, the Libertarianz ranked her second and third, respectively, on their party list.

+At the 1998 local elections she stood for a seat on the Auckland Regional Council in the Auckland Isthmus Ward as an Auckland Now ticket candidate, but was not elected.